Amanita nothofagi: Similar species

 Amanita nothofagi mushrooms can be confused with A. australis if the warts have been washed off and the colour has been bleached.
 A reliable method to distinguish the two is to check for the presence of clamp connections at the bases of the basidia, which are present in A. australis and absent from A. nothofagi.
 Ridley notes that the type collection was made with a dark grey specimen, and later collectors who found browner specimens have had difficulty in correctly identifying the species.
 Paler specimens resemble A. excelsa, which led some to incorrectly believe that the species occurs in New Zealand.
-Amanita luteofusca is also similar in appearance, spore size, amyloid reaction, and lack of clamp connections in the basidia.
-It is distinguished from A. nothofagi largely on the basis of colour—it is a greyish-brown to yellowish-grey brown that fades to pinkish-buff as it gets older.
+A. luteofusca is also similar in appearance, spore size, amyloid reaction, and lack of clamp connections in the basidia.
+It is distinguished from A. nothofagi largely on the basis of colour; it is a greyish-brown to yellowish-grey brown that fades to pinkish-buff as it gets older.
 Tulloss suggests that the resemblance of a number of species from Australasia and Chile which lack brightly coloured fruit bodies and share similar greyish to brownish rings and volvas may indicate that they share Gondwanan ancestors.

-Habitat and distribution
+Distribution and habitat

 The fruit bodies of Amanita nothofagi grow solitarily or in scattered groups.
 Like all Amanita mushrooms, it is mycorrhizal, and grows in close association with Southern Beech (genus Nothofagus) (including New Zealand Red Beech, Silver beech, New Zealand Black Beech, and Hard Beech), Manuka, and Kanuka.
 Found on both the North and South islands of New Zealand, it is the most common of the country's endemic Amanita species.